vennbury/lessons/python/basics/introduction/mindset.md

 ## Flow State

-Lastly, we will take a look at the [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>).
-You may have heard of flow or being "in the zone", which is a mental state where you feel energy, focus, and joy.
+You may have heard of the [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>), also called being "in the zone", which is a mental state where you feel energy, focus, and joy.
 Being able to get yourself into this mental state will help you both have fun and learn more.

 <br>